 Descriptive Writing Characteristics

-Expository writing is an informative and fact-based style that seeks to educate and clarify complex subjects.
+Expository writing is one of the informative and fact-based writing styles that seeks to educate and clarify complex subjects.

-It presents objective information, explanations, and analyses in a clear and concise manner.
+It presents objective information in a clear and concise manner.
 Expository writing focuses on providing a deeper understanding of a topic, utilizing evidence, examples, and logical reasoning to support its claims.

 Expository Writing Examples